 Is health insurance still worth it?

-Right now, due to the disruption caused by coronavirus, health insurance isn't offering as many benefits as it usually would.
+Depending on the lockdown measures of your local area, health insurance might not be offering as many benefits as it usually would.
 As a result, lots of Aussies have been asking if it's still worth it.